-Kim Tae Hee and Rain: Five Facts About Their Beautiful Romance–How They Met, Wedding Details And More!
+Kim Tae Hee And Rain: Five Facts About Their Beautiful Romance–How They Met, Wedding Details And More!

 — Koreaboo (@Koreaboo) January 20, 2017

-So, in honour of this heartwarming occasion, here’s a look back on their relationship and a look at some of their beautiful wedding details
+So, in honor of this heartwarming occasion, here’s a look back on their relationship and a look at some of their beautiful wedding details

 How Kim Tae Hee and Rain Met